 Dispatchers face an uphill challenge when it comes to route planning, with the added responsibility of reducing drivers’ on-road time and fuel consumption.
 Several other challenges might derail the timeline.

-A route planning software makes the job easier across all industrial sectors, like heavy machinery, pharmaceuticals, FMCG, and more.
+A route planning software, developed by logistics automation experts such as Fleetx, simplifies the job across various industrial sectors, including heavy machinery, pharmaceuticals, FMCG, and more.